spectralDNS/shenfun/README.md

 Installation
 ------------
-*shenfun* is installed by cloning or forking the repository and then with regular python distutils
+Shenfun is installed by cloning or forking the repository and then with regular python distutils

     python setup.py install --prefix="path used for installation.
 Must be on the PYTHONPATH"